Domiii/dbux/README.md

 ## Issues on Windows

-* An entirely unrelated bug occurs **very rarely**, when running things in VSCode's built-in terminal, it might change to lower-case drive letter.
+* A bug unrelated to Dbux occurs **very rarely**, when running things in VSCode's built-in terminal: it might change `require` or `import` paths to lower-case drive letter.
    * NOTE: Luckily, we have not seen this bug occur in quite some time.
-   * This causes a mixture of lower-case and upper-case drive letters to start appearing in `require` paths
+   * The bug causes a mixture of lower-case and upper-case drive letters to start appearing in `require` paths
       * => this makes `babel` unhappy ([github issue](https://github.com/webpack/webpack/issues/2815))
    * Official bug report: https://github.com/microsoft/vscode/issues/9448
-   * Solution: Restart your computer (can help!), run command in external `cmd` or find a better behaving terminal
+   * Workaround: Restart your computer (can help!), run command in external `cmd` or find a better behaving shell/terminal

 # Dbux Data Analysis